w3c/wai-curricula/content/designer/multimedia-and-animations.md

 {% include excol.html type="middle" %}

+Text transcripts provide an alternative to visual and audio information.
 Audio descriptions are essential for people who cannot see the visuals.
 Captions are essential for people who cannot hear the audio.
-Text transcripts are useful to provide an alternative to visual and audio information.
 Discuss the need for mechanisms to enable or disable alternatives to multimedia content depending on user needs.
 Explain that these mechanisms need to be always reachable for users, that they need to have clear names, and that they should not disappear when the media starts playing.
+Explain that defining such mechanisms is a designer's responsibility, whereas providing the alternatives is a responsibility shared with the content author.

 #### Learning Outcomes for Topic

 Students should be able to

-* identify accessibility requirements for the different types of multimedia content, such as text transcripts, audio descriptions for visual information, and captions and sign language for audio information
+* identify accessibility requirements for the different types of multimedia content, such as text transcripts for audio and visual information, audio descriptions, captions, and sign language
-* design user interfaces that consider availability, placement, and spacing for text alternatives for speech and non-speech audio information
 * design user interfaces with mechanisms to enable audio descriptions, captions, and sign language
+* design user interfaces with player controls that:
+  * have descriptive names
+  * can be operable by keyboard
-* design user interfaces with buttons that have descriptive names and that are easy to find
+  * are easy to find
+  * re always reachable
+  * do not disappear when the media starts playing
 * design user interfaces with player controls that are always reachable and that do not disappear when the multimedia content starts to play

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

+* Show examples of text transcripts.
+Explain that they provide alternative for people who cannot hear the audio information and for people who cannot see the visual information.
+Explain that allocating the necessary space for the transcripts is a designer's responsibility, whereas providing such transcripts is a responsibility shared with the content author.
 * Show examples of captions.
 Explain that these are needed for people who cannot hear the audio, and that they are useful in other situations.
 Explain that identifying the situations where captions are needed is a designer's responsibility, whereas providing such captions is a responsibility shared with the content author.
-For reference on how to provide captions, see @@@
 * Show examples of audio described content.
-Explain that it is needed for people who cannot see the video.
-Explain that identifying the situations where audio described content is needed is a designer's responsibility, whereas providing the audio description is a responsibility shared with the content author.
-For references on how to provide audio descriptions, see @@@
+Explain that audio descriptions are needed for people who cannot see the video.
+Explain that defining the mechanisms to enable and disable  audio described content is a designer's responsibility, whereas providing the audio description is a responsibility shared with the content author.
+* Show examples of sign language.
+Explain that people who are deaf and who do not understand written language well.
+Explain that defining the mechanisms to enable and disable sign language is a designer's responsibility, whereas providing the sign language interpretation is a responsibility shared with the content author.
+* Show examples of accessible media players.
+Explain how the controls have appropriate contrast ratios, are operable by keyboard, and are easy to find.
+Emphasize that the controls need to remain available even when the media is playing.

 #### Ideas to Assess Knowledge for Topic

-Optional ideas to support assessment:
+Optional ideas to assess knowledge:

-* Short Answer Questions &mdash; Give students some pieces of multimedia content and ask them whether or not they should contain captions and audio descriptions.
+* Short Answer Questions &mdash; Give students pieces of multimedia content and ask them where they would place their corresponding alternatives.
 Assess students' understanding of the requirements for alternatives to multimedia content.

 {% include excol.html type="end" %}